 What Are Some Tedious Mechanics?

 Carrying capacity is a simple rule.
 You can only carry a maximum of 15x your Strength score comfortably.
 Regardless, you’ll still have to keep track of the weight of your items and pack.
-Book keeping isn’t inherently fun and for some it can be an awful chore.
+Bookkeeping isn’t inherently fun and for some, it can be an awful chore.

 Removing or ignoring this mechanic will devalue Strength as an attribute a bit.
 It can also make things less believable.
 The 90 lbs wizard shouldn’t be able to comfortably carry over 100 lbs on their back comfortably.

-At this point I tend to throw in a Bag of Holding or a Heward’s Handy Haversack.
-They help remove the need to record the weight of every single item, but due to the size constraints they still present a need for characters to physically carry large items.
+At this point, I tend to throw in a Bag of Holding or a Heward’s Handy Haversack.
+They help remove the need to record the weight of every single item, but due to the size constraints, they still present a need for characters to physically carry large items.
 They act as a crutch to the mechanic in that Strength still has a mechanical use, but the players don’t have to do the monotonous busy work of strictly keeping track of the weight of their items.

 Encumbrance is actually a variant rule in D&D 5e so you’re not really ignoring anything if you simply don’t use this mechanic in your games.
-Often times I find myself using only the heavily encumbered portion of the rule anyways.
+Often times I find myself using only the heavily encumbered portion of the rule anyway.
 It keeps a happy-medium of restricting the PC’s ability to carry too much while still giving them a bit of wiggle room.

 Eating and Drinking

-Eating and drinking rules are by far the most common example of rules that are technical rules, but groups tend to just ignore anyways.
+Eating and drinking rules are by far the most common example of rules that are technical rules, but groups tend to just ignore anyway.
 While the consequences of not eating and drinking are realistic and provide obstacles for the party to overcome they’re not very engaging.